austinschoolofgamedesign/hub-world/README.md

 In the beginning, the focus of *ASGD* is to collect and organize a large body of high quality game design resources.
 This will be done through making partnerships with both professional and amateur game designers willing to contribute their thoughts and processes to *ASGD*'s open sourced resources.

+You know how it is... it's an open source project!

 ### Phase 2

 When there's enough traction and mass within the open sourced documentation, we'll begin sponsoring and organizing community events around fleshing out the portions of our internal resources that aren't up to snuff.